kumpera/SimpleJIT/README.md

 # TODO
-	Fix SpillConst so Const0 is always the address (not the case for other ops - ?maybe go full typed args?)
 	Move isel magic from RA to a post-ra peephole pass.
 IE, ICONST+SPill -> SpillConst should be done after

 	Keep poking at the RA table design